huntabyte/bits-ui/sites/docs/content/components/checkbox.md

 ## Managing Checked State

-The `checked` prop is used to determine whether the checkbox is in one of three states: checked, unchecked, or indeterminate.
-Bits UI provides flexible options for controlling and synchronizing the Checkbox's checked state.
+Bits UI offers several approaches to manage and synchronize the Checkbox's checked state, catering to different levels of control and integration needs.

-### Two-Way Binding
+### 1. Two-Way Binding

-Use the `bind:checked` directive for effortless two-way synchronization between your local state and the Checkbox's internal state.
+For seamless state synchronization, use Svelte's `bind:checked` directive.
+This method automatically keeps your local state in sync with the checkbox's internal state.

 ```svelte
 <script lang="ts">